Electricity

 Share

-The ninth Energy Community Summer School, held in Montenegro, included 40 participants from 28 countries.
+The ninth Energy Community Summer School has kicked off in Montenegro, gathering 40 participants from 28 countries.

 On July 19, forty young professionals and researchers from 28 countries convened at the Faculty of Maritime Studies in Kotor, Montenegro, to dive deep into the pressing technical, political, and economic issues driving the energy transition, according to the Energy Community Secretariat.